ArchiDevil/dx12-sample/README.txt

 DX12 sample, revision 1.3, created 2015-09-23.

-In order to build the sample on Windows10 machine, you have to manually update Target Platform Version in sample project properties in VS2015 to 10.X.XXXX.
+To build it, please execute `build.bat` file or use a usual CMake building procedure (generate cache and build ALL_BUILD target).
+It was tested on MSVS 2019 and 2022 versions.

-dx12_sample executable accepts following command line options in any order:
+dx12_sample executable accepts the following command line options:
     --disable_bundles               - Don't use bundle cmd lists --disable_concurrency           - Render from single thread
     --disable_root_constants        - Don't use in place root constants in RootSignature